Unverified Claims

 8. That “Many swore fealty to King Edward 1st of England in his brief conquest of Scotland.”
 No evidence for this, which sounds more like a general claim about most lowland Scots during this time period.

-9. That “Many of this clan were banished to North Ireland in the plantation of Ulster.”
-No evidence of this, and it is historically muddled.
+9. That “Many of this clan [sic] were banished to North Ireland in the plantation of Ulster.”
+No evidence of this, and it is historically badly muddled.
 The Plantation of Ulster was not a banishment of rebels but a colonization primarily by loyalists, rewarded with seized Irish land.
 That said, it is clear that various McCandlishes among other spellings (whether of one family line or several) did go to Ulster and become predominantly McCandlesses, and comparatively numerous there.
+However, this was almost entirely after the Plantation of Ulster (formally from 1609–1641, in the loosest definition ca. 1570s–1640s).
+Some, in theory, could have actually gone earlier; but all evidence so far points to later, mostly 18th-century.
+It’s significant also that S.A.
+McC.’s research (which has proven rather reliable for this particular era though not earlier) indicated they were buying property, not being awarded land grants as the plantationers were.

 10. That “There are 7 heads of families of McCandlish recorded as being transported to Ulster”.
 No source given for this “recorded as” claim, and McCandlish and similar are not among the names of known families to have emigrated to Ulster during the Plantation (though such records are not complete).
 The “7” is reminiscient of S.A.
 McC.’s claim that 6 of 7 sons moved to N. Ireland just before 1715 Jacobite uprising.
 But it isn’t actually evidentiary of anything, especially since S.A.
 McC. may be a source that this HoN document is drawing on.
-Again, we know that McCandlishes went to Ulster, but not that they necessarily did so as part of the Plantation (it may have been earlier).
+Again, we know that McCandlishes went to Ulster (mostly becoming McCandlesses), but not that they necessarily did so as part of the Plantation.
 See also the previous point 9; the Plantation was not a “transporting” of the banished.

-The rest of the HoN document is a bunch of quasi-historical blather that has nothing to do with the McCandlish name/family in particular, and an overview of the McCandlish coat of arms that is incorrect on several points (it is missing both the crest and the oars of the galley).
+The rest of the HoN document is a bunch of quasi-historical blather that has nothing to do with the McCandlish name/family in particular (or, often, even Gaelic families of any kind in south-west Scotland and in Ulster), and an overview of the McCandlish coat of arms that is incorrect on several points (it is missing both the crest and the oars of the galley).

 Update, 2023-09-22: We sent HoN an email asking that they provide source evidence in support of some of these claims, and that they fix the clearly incorrect ones (heraldry errors, equating the name with McCanish, etc.) No response yet.
 Will send them a similar letter every quarter or so until we see some evidence of correction.